Search Search Home / NVQ Level 4 Unit 12 Signs and Symptoms of Physical Abuse At Assignment Writer, we’re dedicated...

 - 13.1 Team members or technicians

-Task 14: Carry out repair work safely and correctly using the right tools and materials.
+Task 14: Carry out repair work safely using the right tools and materials.

 - 15.1 Allow for future maintenance access